 Opportunity for Comment

 All Village Board Meetings are open to the public and noticed on our community calendar.
 Agendas are typically made available online the Friday before the meeting.
 Special Meetings are announced on our calendar as we determine dates.
 We hosted two September 30th time slots for a special forum to discuss a property tax, one at 9 AM and another at 6 PM.
 We also hosted a third session on Sunday, October 6th at 9 AM.
 The forums have been recorded and shared on our YouTube Channel.
 On October 21st a levy of $3,800,000 was approved after receiving resident input.
-A public hearing and final adoption of the tax levy are scheduled for the Village Board Meeting of November 18, 2019.
+The public hearing and final adoption of the tax levy was November 18, 2019.